The Rock Star

-- The Who are real-life examples of four different garden-variety rock-star stereotypes: the Memetic Sex God (Roger Daltrey), the hotel-wrecking, drug-running madman (Keith Moon), the tortured artist trying to keep his head and his band together (Pete Townshend), and The Quiet One who's nevertheless Not so Above It All (John Entwistle).
+- The Who are real-life examples of four different garden-variety rock-star stereotypes: the sex symbol (Roger Daltrey), the hotel-wrecking, drug-running madman (Keith Moon), the tortured artist trying to keep his head and his band together (Pete Townshend), and The Quiet One who's nevertheless Not So Above It All (John Entwistle).
 It could be argued that any example of this trope will fall under one or more of these categories.

 - Shadowrun.
 The supplement Shadowbeat had rules for PCs to be musicians, including rock stars.

 - Cyberpunk 2020.
 PCs could be Rockerboys, with "Charismatic Leadership" that allowed control of other people by playing music.

 - The Masters Of The Universe Power Tour, a live stage show from 1987, featured the new character Songster — simply put, an Eternian rock star.
 The Power Tour was the only medium to ever feature the character... which is arguably for the best.

 - Rock Zilla in My Dad The Rock Star prefers to act like a space case, but is actually clasically trained and can keep up with his snooty, orchestrally trained father when he is of a mind to.

 - Hi Hi Puffy AmiYumi: The show centers around the escapades of two rock stars, Ami and Yumi, who are in the eponymous band.
 They perform at stadiums...when the plot doesn't get in the way.